Deep99999-dp/speaker/README.md

 # speaker
-That code was speak to what you enter
+That code was use to speak
+any command you give him and he speak that code like a speaker